sebestyenhompot/beautiful-jekyll/_posts/2019-03-30-git_markdown.md

 ---
 layout: post
-title: Class 3 GIT and Markdown learning assignments completed
+title: Class 3 GIT and Markdown Assignments Completed
 ---

 The screenshots of the 'Learn GIT' assignment completed on Codeacademy are here: